Czech Republic & Prague Photo Tour Details

 * For the rolling fields of Southern Moravia you will want a long telephoto zoom.
 I use a 100-400mm on a full frame sensor and Magrit uses a 70-200 with a 1.4 converter on a crop sensor Canon.
 Without one of these lenses you will most likely be disappointed.

 Temperature range for this time of year: 50º to 70º F.

 Average monthly rainfall for this time of year: 2″.
 We have experienced some torrential afternoon showers and thunderstorms.
 During the April 2017 Czech Republic Photo Tour we experienced some unseasonably cold temperatures with some light snow.
 With this in mind, I suggest a stocking cap, gloves, a warm jacket in addition to the items listed below.

-Try to pack light, as we will not have room in the van for more than one piece of luggage plus camera bags for each of us.
+Please pack light, as we will not have room in the van for more than one piece of luggage plus a camera bag for each of us.
+Magrit & I both travel for 4-5 months with 25-26 inch Travel Pro Max Lite luggage.
 Most airlines are now charging for more than one piece of checked baggage.
-I love the Osprey Ozone series of lightweight wheeled luggage.
-Magrit used the Ozone 28 for 2.5 months on the road and found it perfect.
+Keep in mind that laundry service is usually available.
 You will appreciate the lighter load when you have to haul your luggage up steep streets or stairs.

 Two pairs of shoes: One sturdy pair for in the field that you can get wet and muddy.
 One pair for evenings.

 Small umbrella for rain and shade.
 I use an umbrella often to block the sun from hitting the front element of my lens.
 Black is best.

 Sweater or light jacket for possible chill on early morning shoots.
 A light layer underneath a rain jacket can be surprisingly warm.